markcowl/PowerShell/demos/Azure/readme.md

 ## Prerequisites ##
 - Install PowerShell 6.0.0-alpha.7
-- Copy AzureRM.Profile and AzureRM.Resources modules to a directory
+- Copy AzureRM.Profile.Preview and AzureRM.Resources.Preview modules to a local directory.
-   - These modules are located under the Modules directory
+   - These modules are located under the demos\Azure\Modules directory of the PowerShell repo.